Tyrod Taylor Player Prop Bets for NFL Week 13 | Houston vs. Indianapolis 12/5/2021

 - Note: Taylor's stats vs. Colts date back to 2016.

-- The 257.3 yards per game the Colts are allowing through the air makes them the NFL's 17th-ranked pass defense.
+- The Colts have the NFL's 17th-ranked pass defense this season, yielding 257.3 yards per game through the air.

-- With 26 passing TDs conceded this year, the Colts defense is ranked 31st in the NFL.
+- The Colts have allowed 26 passing TDs this year (2.2 per game), ranking them 31st among NFL defenses.

 Recent Performances